Ping-pong diplomacy

-Ping-pong diplomacy (乒乓外交 (Pīngpāng wàijiāo)) refers to the exchange of table tennis (ping-pong) players between the United States (US) and People's Republic of China (PRC) in the early 1970s, that began during the 1971 World Table Tennis Championships in Nagoya, Japan as a result of an encounter between players Glenn Cowan (of the US) and Zhuang Zedong (of the PRC).
-The exchange and its promotion helped to humanize the people in each country after a period of isolation and distrust.
-It paved the way for President Richard Nixon's visit to Beijing in 1972, and is considered a turning point in relations between the United States and the People's Republic of China.
+Ping-pong diplomacy (乒乓外交 (Pīngpāng wàijiāo)) refers to the exchange of table tennis (ping-pong) players between the United States and the People's Republic of China in the early 1970s.
+Considered a turning point in relations between the United States and the People's Republic of China, it began during the 1971 World Table Tennis Championships in Nagoya, Japan, as a result of an encounter between players Glenn Cowan (of the US) and Zhuang Zedong (of the PRC).
+These interactions sparked diplomatic breakthrough, by signaling that both sides were willing to interact and engage in dialogue.
+The exchange and its promotion helped people in each country to recognize the humanity in the people of the other country, and it paved the way for President Richard Nixon's visit to Beijing in 1972 and the Shanghai Communiqué.
+The Shanghai Communiqué was a pivotal diplomatic document issued on February 28, 1972, during President Richard Nixon's visit to China.
+It marked a significant shift in U.S.-China relations, as both countries acknowledged their differences while committing to improving their relationship, ultimately setting the stage for détente between the two nations.

 History

 Background

 The United States viewed the People's Republic of China as an aggressor nation and enforced an economic containment policy including an embargo on the PRC, following its entry into the Korean War in 1950.
 After approximately 20 years of neither diplomatic nor economic relations, both countries finally saw an advantage in opening up to each other: China viewed closer relations with the United States as a beneficial counter to its increasingly tense relationship with the Soviet Union, which had seen the outbreak of a series of bloody border incidents, while the U.S. sought closer relations with China as leverage in its peace negotiations with North Vietnam.

-"The thirty-first World Table Tennis Championships, held in Nagoya, Japan, provided an opportunity for both China and the United States."

-Process
+"However, when Mao wanted to improve relations with the United States, he needed to prepare the Chinese public psychologically and politically."

-The U.S. Table Tennis team was in Nagoya, Japan in 1971 for the 31st World Table Tennis Championships on April 6 when they received an invitation to visit China.
-From the early years of the People's Republic, sports had played an important role in diplomacy, often incorporating the slogan "Friendship First, Competition Second".
-During the isolationist years, athletes were among the few PRC nationals who were allowed to travel overseas.
-On April 10, 1971, the team and accompanying journalists became the first American delegation to set foot in the Chinese capital since 1949.
-The meeting was facilitated by the National Committee on United States – China Relations.
-Prior to the visit by the American table tennis players, eleven Americans were admitted into the PRC for one week because they all professed affiliation with the Black Panther Party, which followed a Maoist political line.
-This was unusual, given that high-profile American citizens such as Senator Eugene McCarthy expressed interest in visiting China after the 1968 presidential election, but even he could not have a trip arranged for him despite his office.
+From the early years of the People's Republic, sports had played an important role in diplomacy, incorporating the slogan "Friendship First, Competition Second".
+Xu Yinsheng, the coach for the Chinese national team, stated "The Premier [Zhou Enlai] constantly reminded us that we were going out not just to compete, but to make friends...to further the peace of humanity" During the isolationist years, athletes were among the few PRC nationals who were allowed to travel overseas.